codewithRakshita/healthcare-ml-project/README.md

 ---

-## ⚠️ Note

-This is an AI-based prediction system and not a substitute for medical advice.
-Please consult a doctor for accurate diagnosis.
+## 📸 Output Preview

+(Add screenshot here after running your app)

 ---

+## ⚠️ Disclaimer

+This system is for educational purposes only and not a substitute for professional medical advice.

+---

 ## 👩‍💻 Author

-Rakshita
+Rakshita Mirji

+---

+## 🌟 Future Improvements

+* Add Heart Disease prediction
+* Add Breast Cancer detection
+* Deploy as web app
+* Add PDF health report